-- As of March 31, 2020, the information on assumptions and uncertainties related to estimates that entail a significant risk of resulting in a material adjustment to the book value of assets and liabilities in the next financial year are included in the following notes: - Note 14 Measurement of estimates for obsolete inventory - Notes 11 and 16 Measurement of estimated credit losses expected by commercial debtors and assets of the agreement: key assumptions to determine the weighted average loss rate. - Note 20 Measurement of obligations for defined benefits key actuarial assumptions.
-Note 32 - Recognition and measurement of contingencies and provisions - key assumptions related to the probability and magnitude of a disbursement of financial resources
+The information on assumptions and uncertainties related to estimates as of September 30, 2020 that entail a significant risk of resulting in a material adjustment in the next financial year are included in the following notes:

+- Note 14 Measurement of estimates for obsolete inventory - Notes 11 and 16 Measurement of estimated credit losses expected by commercial debtors and assets of the agreement: key assumptions to determine the weighted average loss rate. - Note 20 Measurement of obligations for defined benefits key actuarial assumptions.
+Note 34 - Recognition and measurement of contingencies and provisions - key assumptions related to the probability and magnitude of a disbursement of financial resources